MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp-autoir-results.md

 ms.topic: conceptual
 ---

-# View the results of an automated investigation in Microsoft 365
+# View the results of an automated investigation in Microsoft Threat Protection

 **Applies to**:
 - Microsoft 365